garogers01/picoc/README.md

 PrintCh(char, IOFILE *), PrintStr(char *, IOFILE *),
 PrintSimpleInt(long Num, IOFILE *), and BasicIOInit(Picoc *).

 platform.h has platform-specific includes, and defines to enable features.
-In particular, critical libraries in cstdlib can be disabled by defining NO_XXXX for library XXX.
+In particular, critical libraries in cstdlib can be disabled by defining NO_XXX for library XXX.
 NO_FP will build an interpreter with no floating point types, and implies NO_MATH.
 If you define USE_STDIO (and haven't defined NO_STDIO), you'll get a default main function suitable for use with a command line.
 If you don't use that,